sinarshmar/POC_batch_meterreading_pipeliine/README.md

 - **Simplicity first**: Built in modular Python files for clarity and reusability.
 - **Delta-friendly design**: Optimised for incremental writes, deduplication, and MERGE support.
-- **Production-minded**: Code is safe for reruns, partitions are used, and ingestion is traceable.
 - **Ready for orchestration**: Though currently batch-triggered, it's DAG-ready with clear boundaries for task separation.

 ---